Tetrahydrocannabinol (THC) | La Hacienda

 Is tetrahydrocannabinol a CBD?

 No, tetrahydrocannabinol (THC) is not a CBD.
-THC is the main psychoactive chemical in marijuana, and CBD is an oil derived from hemp or non-hemp plants with no known psychoactive effect in its pure form.
-Delta-8-tetrahydrocannabinol (Delta-8 THC) is a cannabinoid that is different from THC and produces psychoactive effects.
+THC is the main psychoactive compound in marijuana and CBD is an oil from hemp or non-hemp plants with no known psychoactive effect in its pure form.
+Delta-8-tetrahydrocannabinol (Delta-8 THC) is a cannabinoid that is different from THC and has psychoactive effects.

 What is tetrahydrocannabinol and where is it naturally found?

-Tetrahydrocannabinol (THC) is the main psychoactive ingredient found naturally in the cannabis (marijuana) plant and can also be found in other varieties such as hemp.
+Tetrahydrocannabinol (THC) is the main psychoactive compound found in the cannabis (marijuana) plant and also found in other varieties such as hemp.
 Hashish is also taken from female marijuana plants.

 Is tetrahydrocannabinol a controlled substance?

-Tetrahydrocannabinol (THC) is the active chemical in cannabis.
-Cannabis extracts were used by the Chinese as an herbal remedy since the first century AD.
-Cannabis comes from the flowering tops and leaves of the hemp plant, cannabis sativa.
+Tetrahydrocannabinol (THC) is the active compound in cannabis.
+Cannabis extracts have been used by the Chinese as an herbal remedy since the first century AD.
+Cannabis is from the flowering tops and leaves of the hemp plant, cannabis sativa.

 Sources: